autonlab/constrained-clustering/README.md

 ```

 ## Dependencies
-This code has been executed with `python3` with the library indicated in `requirements.txt`.
+This code has been executed with `python3` with the dependencies indicated in `requirements.txt`.
 Additionaly, it is necessary to have R installed with the library `conclust`.
 For setting up the environment:
 ```
 conda create --name clustering